Address Changes

 Residency

-At least half of the credits required for each degree must be completed at Tulane University.
+At least half of the credits required for each degree or certificate must be completed at Tulane University.

 Transfer Credit Acceptance After Matriculation